There are 26 panels each with multiple scenes united by a continuous landscape and sky.

 - A positive sense of the future

-As the county seat, Ukiah represents a wider community than those who live within city limits.
+As the county seat, Ukiah represents a wider community than just those who live within city limits.
 Many of us who live elsewhere come here to work, shop, and visit.
-The mural represents this bigger Mendocino family and its stories seen through the lens of the Ukiah Valley.
+The mural represents this bigger Mendocino family seen through the lens of the Ukiah Valley.

 This huge wall was perfect for my idea of visual story-telling, a depiction of the region’s past and present, with an expression of our hopes and dreams for the future.
 The wall is split into vertical panels, a layout that lends itself to a chronological march of history.
 Each panel represents an essential chapter in our story, told through multiple scenes woven together like a tapestry.